The Fragrance of White Tea

 It can be used as a spot treatment, but when it is applied all over the face, it soothes the inflammation and redness that is often caused by acne.

 Just mix two drops of the oil in a glass of water and apply to the skin with a cotton ball.
+No essential oil should ever be applied directly to the face without first diluting with water.

 White Tea Improves Quality Of Sleep

-Due to the fact that the application of white tea essential oil allows for calming and soothing the ambient atmosphere, it properties make it easier to enter a meditative state, encouraging sound sleep patterns.
+Due to the fact that the application of white tea essential oil allows for calming and soothing the ambient atmosphere, its properties make it easier to enter a meditative state, encouraging sound sleep patterns.

 A Few Relevant Studies About White Tea Essential Oil